 HOW TO GET TO THE DOLOMITES

 It’s easy!
 Please download and read the thematic information on the right bar of this page.
 Then email me your questions about flights, trains or rental cars.
-I can help you, step by step, with any aspect of the organization of your trip in Italy and with the Ski Safari Dolomites tour.
+I can help you, step by step, with any aspect of the organisation of your trip in Italy and with the Ski Safari Dolomites tour.

-2. Ski Safari Dolomites: modular program
+2. Ski Safari Dolomites: backpack preparation

 WHAT YOU NEED TO CARRY DURING THE SKI SAFARI DOLOMITES?

 For your Ski Safari in the Dolomites, you will need a small backpack (20 liters) with the essentials as shown in the photo below.

 It’s a minimal list, for sure, but remember that you will carry this backpack all day, every day of your Ski Safari.
 Don’t plan to carry heavy toiletries kits, iPads or PCs, heavy cameras and other big components……